Oswald Hafenrichter: Biography

 In 1950, Hafenrichter edited the first of more than 20 Brazilian films, mostly for the Vera Cruz production company.
 He returned to England in 1957, and then alternated between Italy and England for the rest of his career, which ended with his death in 1973.
 He had been editing a series of Hammer horror films.
+He was fired from editing Blood from the Mummy's Tomb.

 Personal life

 In 1948, he married Londoner Edith Ellen Burbeck (1918–2000).
 She shared several editing credits on Brazilian films with her husband, and she was the sole editor on several English films after their return to England.
 They had sons Conrad (1949), Stephen (1955), and Roland (1960).
 Oswald Hafenrichter died in Hounslow in May 1973 after a long illness.

 Selected filmography

 Credited as the editor except as noted.